 Municipal broadband has been a success for those communities that have begun offering service.
 It is no surprise.
 Historically, local government has always corrected market failure by providing essential services.
 The driving force for efficiency in these networks is not profit maximization, but public service.
 The money saved through cost reductions stays in the community.
 Public networks have increased broadband competition, not reduced it, and they have resulted in lower prices.
 The propaganda maligning municipal systems is nothing more than industry-sponsored folklore.

-at&t audio broadband bits cable chattanooga christopher mitchell colorado comcast competition consideration economic development fcc fiber-to-the-business financing FTTH gigabit I-Net incumbent interview jobs legislation minnesota muni network neutrality north carolina open access podcast policy preemption public v private referendum regulation rural school state laws stimulus tennessee time warner cable transcript utility video washington Wi-Fi Wireless
+at&t audio broadband bits cable chattanooga christopher mitchell colorado comcast competition consideration economic development fcc fiber-to-the-business financing FTTH gigabit I-Net incumbent interview jobs legislation minnesota muni network neutrality north carolina open access partnership podcast policy preemption public v private referendum regulation rural school state laws stimulus tennessee time warner cable transcript utility video washington Wi-Fi Wireless